JotaEspig/axolote-engine/getting-started.md

 };

 void App::main_loop() {
-    // You must set a scene for the engine renders, otherwise it will give you a
+    // You must set a scene for the engine to render it, otherwise it will give
-    // segfault
+    // you a segfault
     std::shared_ptr<axolote::Scene> scene{new axolote::Scene{}};
     set_scene(scene);